arookas/MIDItoBMS/readme.md

 |_**track-id**_|Specifies the track ID of the track.
 Must be a whole number between 0 and 15 (inclusive).|
 |_**track-arg**_|Specifies the argument to pass to the track-initialization command on the track, as a 16-bit, signed integer.
 Only used if the _**-addtrackinit**_ option is specified on the command line.
 If this key is not present, a default value of zero is assumed.|

-Note that for all integer keys, the value is assumed to be specified in decimal.
-To specify the value in hexadecimal, suffix the value with the letter "H" (case insensitive).
+> _**Note:** For all integer keys, the value is assumed to be specified in decimal.
+To specify the value in hexadecimal, suffix the value with the letter "H" (case insensitive)._

 ## Implementation